rboub/INST377-Final-Group4/README.md

 GET /anime: Search for anime.

 ## Known Bugs
-Issue #1: Images may fail to load on certain browsers.
+1. Images may fail to load on certain browsers.
-Issue #2: Search functionality may not return accurate results in some cases.
+2. Search functionality may not return accurate results in some cases.
-Issue #3: Search results may scroll too quickly for longer descriptions.
+3. Search results may scroll too quickly for longer descriptions.